farkasviktor/BackUp-MST_MS-030_Office365_Administrator/Instructions/Labs/LAB_AK_10_Planning_and_configuring_an_Office_365_collaboration_solution.md

-## Module 10: Planning and configuring an Office 365 collaboration solution
+## Lab 10: Planning and configuring an Office 365 collaboration solution

-#### Lab: Planning and configuring an Office 365 collaboration solution

-## Exercise 1: Configuring Yammer Enterprise

-### Task 1: Configure a Yammer organization setting
+### Exercise 1: Configure Yammer

 1. InLON-CL1, SelectDesktop, open Microsoft Edge from the taskbar, and then browse tohttps://portal.office.com.

 2. Sign in asAdmin@M365xyyxxxxx.hostdomain.com (where yyxxxxx is your unique A. Datum number) with the passwordXtr3m3L@bs.

 3. Select theOffice 365 app launcher icon, and then SelectYammer.

 4. On theWHO DO YOU WORK WITH? page, Select theX at the top-right corner to close the page.

 5. In Yammer, in the left pane beside MOD Administrator, Select theSettings icon.

 6. SelectNETWORK ADMIN.

 7. In Yammer admin center, in the left navigation pane, SelectUsage Policy.

 8. In theUsage Policy window, select theRequire users to accept policy during sign up and after any changes are made to the policy check box.

 9. In theUsage Policy window, select theDisplay policy reminder in sidebar check box.

 10. In theCustom Policy Title text box, typeM365x Acceptable Use Policy.

 11. In theEnter your policy in the textbox below text box, copy and paste the following text:

 Welcome to Yammer!
 Our goal is to provide a collaborative environment to connect with colleagues and bridge various departments and geographic locations to share meaningful information.